dailytutorfor.you

 Git Worktrees for Parallel Development

-The using-git-worktrees skill allows you to work on multiple features simultaneously:
+The using-git-worktrees skill lets you work on multiple features at once:

-# Main repo: /project # Feature A: /project/.worktrees/feature-auth # Feature B: /project/.worktrees/feature-api # Each has its own separate branch # No conflicts between development streams
+# Main repo: /project # Feature A: /project/.worktrees/feature-auth # Feature B: /project/.worktrees/feature-api # Masing-masing punya branch terpisah # Tidak ada conflict antar development

 Best Practices